 Driving down to the coast from Marrakech took some real effort – three hours of winding highways and a serious bout of car sickness later, we arrived in the little coastal fishing town of Taghazout.
 This area is quiet and popular with surfers looking for some world-class surf breaks (check out this guide for more information).
 We settled into our amazing Airbnb house and checked out the private rooftop terrace that offered us panoramic views of both sunrise and sunset!
 The apartment host made sure we had everything we needed and even offered to loan us some of his own surfboards.
-If you’re looking for a place to stay, this oceanfront villa is incredible.
-Sign up for Airbnb using my referral link and get $27 off your first stay!
+If you’re looking for a place to stay, sign up for Airbnb using my referral link and get a discount off your first stay!

 If you’re interested in surfing, Surf Maroc has plenty of boards and wetsuits available for rental, just make sure your vehicle has a board rack on the roof.
 There are multiple surf spots in the area and Imsouane, though far and slightly crowded, was tons of fun.